slimphp/Slim-Website/docs/start/upgrade.md

 $app->get(…)->add($mw2)->add($mw1);
 {% endhighlight %}

+## Getting the current route
+The route is an attribute of the Request object in v3.0:

+{% highlight php %}
+$request->getAttribute('route');
+{% endhighlight %}

+When getting the current route in middleware, the value for `determineRouteBeforeAppMiddleware` must be set to `true` in the Application configuration, otherwise the getAttribute call returns `null`.

 ## urlFor() is now pathFor() in the router

 `urlFor()` has been renamed `pathFor()` and can be found in the `router` object: